binance-chain/docs-site/docs/tss.md

 ### Step 2: Generate Channel ID for bootstraping

 In this step, the parties will create a secrect communication channel between them.
 One of then will generate the channel ID and share with others.
 In this example, A will generate the channel ID.
 B and C will not have to do anything.
-A can also specify the longttivity for this channel and the default time is 30 mins.
+A can also specify the length for this channel session and the default time is 30 mins.

 |                   | A                                                            | B    | C    |
 | ----------------- | ------------------------------------------------------------ | ---- | ---- |